 The good part is that the content is very very light.
 1 essay at the end of the module as well.
-Class discussions on morality and ethics is actually very fun.
+Class discussions on morality and ethics are actually very fun.
 Classes don’t usually run the entire 3 hours allocated for it as well.
 Your grades are determined by 2 quizzes and 1 essay and some class participation.

 Find out the 3 ways to choose an elective